whynehasharma/whynehasharma/README.md

 I'm a Computer Science & Engineering student interested in building scalable, real-time and user-focused software applications.

-Currently working as a **Software Engineer Intern at OPAL-RT Technologies**, where I'm working on real-time telemetry visualization and full-stack application development.

 ---

 ## 🚀 About Me